persteenolsen/pso-gatsby-blog-one/src/posts/2020-03-14-asp-net-core-web-api-crud-functionality.md

   - ms-sql
 ---

-ASP.NET Core 2.0 Web API showing a dataset of Persons
+ASP.NET Core 2.0 Web API showing a dataset of Persons by MVC / Web API

+Traditional webhosting is used for the Application
 <a href="https://persons.api.core.persteenolsen.com" target="_blank" title="Show persons as a webservice">Try the demo...</a>

 <p>Showing / Administrate a dataset of persons as a RESTful webservice using ASP.NET Core 2.0 Web API, MS SQL Database, AngularJS, ReactJS, jQuery, Ajax and JSON dataset.
 Secured by HTTPS</p>